MaxwellBo/well-documented/README.md

 # well-documented
-A collection of analyses, tutorials, walkthroughs and literate implementations of moderately-complex standalone applications
+A collection of analyses, tutorials, walkthroughs and literate implementations of moderately complex standalone applications

 ## Language agnostic